 Aum! let it fill me!

-The third verse (above) is the main subject of our enquiry: Mentu (Set) is affirmed in his identity with Ra, the Sun, which is the source of all life to the earth.
+The third verse (above) is the main subject of this enquiry.
+Mentu (Set) is affirmed in his identity with Ra, the Sun, which is the source of all life to the earth.
 He opens the path for the spiritualised body, the Khu or Phoenix—the vehicle of the soul’s resurrection.
 In order to achieve this, the Ka, which includes earthly appetites and desires, must be relieved of the burden of yearning and regret for the earthly existence, now passed.
 Thus the Ka is ‘lightened’ of this burden or load.
 Another term would be ‘purified’.
 In the fourth line, the soul is irradiated by the emanations of the Khabs, the spiritual ‘star’.
-The star, like the human psyche, is also reflective.
-It is only through reflection that transmission or irradiation takes place.
-The emanations, called by the Egyptians ‘fragrance’ (incense of Nuit), simultaneously stir (evoke) in the soul the magical power required for the resurrection, and still (silence) the thoughts that would oppose this.
-“Aum” expresses the continuity of existence, and includes both ‘stirring’ (evocation) and ‘stilling’ (silence of yoga, with increased concentration tending towards samadhi).

 Finally, “let it fill me!”
 That is to say, the soul, made empty through stillness and silence, is now filled with the necessary powers of resurrection evoked through power of the god or word.
 Such powers are not conferred by any god, priest or scribe; they are latent within the soul.
 The latency requires unlocking, by the words and spells, through the actions of magical ritual, and through reflection—as in the case of the technique called ‘Assumption of the Godform’.

-We hope this might ‘still’ any further doubts (or ‘dogs of reason’) on the meaning and use of this verse.
 The ‘killing’ is expressed in ‘still me’.
-This is necessarily dualistic: the purpose of the stilling (or killing) is so the secret (or latent) resurrection powers of the soul are evoked, released, brought forth.
-Thus, “let it fill me” is absolutely necessary so this magick is worked correctly.
-The verses are not merely expressive of poetry, or a technical instruction or advice, they are the words of a magical operation.
+The purpose of the stilling is so the secret (or latent) resurrection powers of the soul are evoked, released, brought forth.
+Thus, “let it fill me” is absolutely necessary so the rite is worked correctly.
+The verses are not merely expressive of poetry, or a technical instruction or advice; they are the words of a theurgic operation.
 The words themselves are the function, the operative mode.
 It is all about word and symbol.
 We cannot ignore the two verses that follow in III: 38.

 The light is mine; its rays consume